 TREATING ALCOHOL DEPENDENCE

-When used as part of a treatment plan that includes counseling, VIVITROL can help you reduce heavy-drinking days.
+When used as part of a treatment plan that includes counseling, VIVITROL can help reduce heavy drinking days.

 Is there a risk of severe reactions at the injection site with VIVITROL?